russmatney/bb-filewatcher-example/readme.md

 # Babashka Filewatcher Example

-An example for working with Babashka to write a simple file watcher.
+An example for consuming [Babashka](https://github.com/borkdude/babashka), [Pods](https://github.com/babashka/pods), and the Babashka
+[Filewatcher Pod](https://github.com/babashka/pod-babashka-filewatcher) to implement a simple file-watch logger.

 As written, it exits immediately...